-CONFIDENTIALITY/HIPAA POLICY/FERPA SERVICE LEARNING and FIELDWORK
+CONFIDENTIALITY/HIPAA POLICY/FERPA

 Confidentiality is most important in all arenas of healthcare and community service.
 Federal law (HIPAA) and state laws demand that all healthcare personnel assume an obligation to keep in confidence all that which pertains to a client or a client's affairs.
 All OTA students are required to keep all information about "clients" completely confidential.
 To engage in any discussion for any reason is not only a breach of confidentiality but may also create legal proceedings.
 Such behavior is sufficient reason for immediate dismissal.
 This rule includes service learning, Fieldwork I and Fieldwork II and/or any other setting while in the OTA program.
 All OTA students are required to sign a confidentiality statement each semester indicating that you are aware and understand the need to maintain confidentiality in all aspects of your work as an OTA student.
-Please note forms in the back of this manual.